psu13/mutable-hakyll/posts/turkey-cutlets.md

 Take a piece of turkey and go flour, egg, breadcrumbs to bread it.
 Put it in the pan.
 If your pan can fit two pieces of turkey do this two at a time.
-Make sure you have room to work though.
+Make sure there is enough room in the pan to move the food around though.

 Cook the turkey for 3 or 4 minutes per side or until they are done.
 They should get nice and brown on each side.
 Put the cooked turkey on a sheet pan in a warm oven.